Protect your vehicle with custom coverage from Endurance.

 2. Always Use Your Turn Signal and Hazard Lights: Letting other vehicles and pedestrians know your intentions while driving can help avoid accidents or other serious incidents.
 Always use your vehicle’s turn signals before making any turn or changing any lanes.
 Using your hazard lights when pulling over to park or drop off individuals can also help make other drivers aware of your vehicle.

-3. Pull In and Out of Driveways Slowly: With Trick or Treating as the go-to celebration on Halloween, chances are you’ll be having visitors coming up and down your street throughout the day.
+3. Pull In and Out of Driveways Slowly: With trick-or-treating as the go-to celebration on Halloween, chances are you’ll be having visitors coming up and down your street throughout the day.
 When getting ready to head out, always be sure to pull out of your driveways slowly, looking both ways as you go.
 This can help you stay more alert for possible pedestrians and children.
-If you live in a city, be sure always to pull in or out of alleys, parking spaces, and other areas slowly.
+If you live in a city, be sure to always pull in or out of alleys, parking spaces, and other areas slowly.
 Using your car’s horn can also come in handy if you find yourself in an area with low visibility, as it will indicate to other cars and pedestrians of your presence.

 4. Avoid Distracting Costumes: While dressing up is a Halloween tradition, be sure to keep in mind any aspects of your costume that could distract you while driving.
-This includes any masks, eyewear, facepaint, other costume accessories that can impair your vision while driving.
+This includes any masks, eyewear, face paint, or other costume accessories that can impair your vision while driving.
 Instead, finish getting ready once you arrive at your destination.
 This should also hold true if you are unable to buckle your seat belt correctly when in costume.
 Be sure also to make a note of your passengers’ costumes.
 If they get in the way of your vision, such as blocking the view to your blind spots or rearview mirror, see if they can remove the item or shift how they are seated until you have clear lines of sight.

-5. Avoid General Distractions: It may be tempting to snack away at your favorite candy, but even eating can take your eyes off of the road or too long.
+5. Avoid General Distractions: It may be tempting to snack away at your favorite candy, but even eating can take your eyes off of the road for too long.
 Instead, look to avoid general distractions while on the road on Halloween, including using your cell phone or other electronic devices.

 6. Keep Your Windshield Clean: Even without any distractions, having a dirty or cracked windshield can be just as dangerous.
 Be sure to clean off your car’s windshield or get any chips, cracks, or other damages repaired before driving this Halloween.